naushad-rahman/CarND-MPC-Project/README.md

 ## Model and pre-processing

 Kinematic model as described in the class is used as a Car Model .
+![alt text][image2]
+Model takes vechicle's X,Y coordinates , Vechicle speed , Orientaion .

+Last Two equation Is used for calculating  steering angle (delta) and accleration .
+This is even output of control parameter .
+We Calculate x(t+1) , y(t+1) , psi(t+1) and v(t+1) such that CTE and epsi is very smaller .

 As suggested Waypoints co-ordinate system from global  to local  using function name `globalTolocal_Transformation' in 'MPC.h'

 ## Polynomial fitting